 Although the southernmost island in the continental United States has never experienced a traditional white Christmas, visitors can immerse themselves in seasonal spirit and celebrations throughout December.
 From tours of historic lighted inns and neighborhoods, to a boat parade featuring dozens of decorated vessels, they’re sure to put the holiday spirit into overdrive.

 Fritzie Estimond is a welcoming presence at the Key West Business Guild’s LGBTQ Visitor Center — and the guiding spirit behind the guild’s annual events.
 What does she like best about Key West?
 The “small community” feel, the acceptance that allows people to be their authentic selves, and what she cheerfully calls “the weird.”

-Each year bicyclists traditionally navigate the entire Florida Keys island chain, along scenic Overseas Highway and Heritage Trail routes, during the 165-mile Miami to Key West trek called The Smart Ride.
-The 2020 event is scheduled Nov.
-20-22 — with a reimagined format that allows participants to compete onsite or anywhere they choose.
+Each year bicyclists navigate the entire Florida Keys island chain, along scenic Overseas Highway and Heritage Trail routes, during the 165-mile Miami to Key West trek known as the SMART Ride.
+Now in its 18th year, the event has raised an astounding $12.5 million for AIDS service organizations in Florida and the Keys.

 Great news — Fantasy Fest is a go for 2021!
 Revelers can enjoy over 50 costume contests, masquerades, parties and performances during the high-energy annual event, though traditional large-crowd highlights aren’t taking place to protect against potential coronavirus spread.
 This year's popular masking and costuming festival entertains partygoers from Oct.
 22 through Oct.
 31.

 Key West is known as one of the most haunted cities in the United States.
 Visitors can experience several year-round ghost tours that are delightfully unnerving, including an award-winning trolley tour with a “ghost host” and the exploration of a haunted Civil War–era fort where they encounter the eerie Robert the Doll.